 MST’s Mobility Advisory Committee serves as the Social Services Transportation Advisory Council.
 The Mobility Advisory Committee advises the Transportation Agency on its annual determination of unmet transit needs in Monterey County, reviews and provides input on specialized transportation planning studies related to public transit and social services transportation, and advocates on behalf of the elderly, persons with disabilities, and persons of low income regarding transportation issues on public transit services needed in the community.

 The Federal Transit Administration offers a variety of operating and capital assistance grants for public transit.
 The Agency assists applicants in this process and is responsible for accepting and scoring Federal Transit Administration grant program applications.

-Stefania Castillo is the Transportation Agency for Monterey County’s Bus Transit Program coordinator.
-If you have any questions, you can reach her at (831) 775-4412, or via email at firstname.lastname@example.org
+Aaron Hernandez is the Transportation Agency for Monterey County’s Bus Transit Program coordinator.
+If you have any questions, you can reach him at (831) 775-4412, or via email at firstname.lastname@example.org

 Monterey-Salinas Transit: http://www.mst.org/